vViktorPL/babelsheet-stream/README.md

 # babelsheet-stream

-Rx.js observable that parses google spreadsheets that have Babelsheet compliant structure
+Rx.js observable that parses google spreadsheets that have Babelsheet-compliant structure

 ## Purpose

-There is cool Babelsheet project which enables straightforward way for syncing the translation files in your project by fetching them from specifically structured Google Spreadsheet file.
+There is cool [Babelsheet project](https://github.com/TheSoftwareHouse/babelsheet-js) which enables straightforward way for syncing the translation files in your project by fetching them from specifically structured Google Spreadsheet file.
 The problem with Babelsheet however is that although it provides a nice features, it might be the case that you have a specific structure of translations that